Royal Botanic Garden

 The Garden is intended to function as a giant demonstration site, showcasing sustainable water management, energy strategies, grazing, and environmentally compatible income generation.
 Every strategy used at the RBG should be replicable by the average Jordanian.

-Our work is divided into four main components:
+Our work is divided into three main components:

 1. Science and Conservation

-The RBG aims to become an internationally recognized research facility for all aspects of biodiversity and conservation in arid-land environments.
+The RBG became an internationally recognized research facility for all aspects of biodiversity and conservation in arid-land environments.

 2. Education and Community Development